twa16/userspace/README.md

 The Userspace Daemon will connect to one or more Docker hosts and manage the containers on there.
 The Daemon will expose the various functions of the system over a REST API.

+### API
+The API is under active development.
+You can see the documentation here: https://userspace.restlet.io